5 Thanksgiving Poems and Rhymes

 Thanksgiving poems should always have a happy tone because Thanksgiving is a nice holiday for families to get together for some fun festivities.

-It’s always recommended to write your own, original pieces.
-It’s in no way frowned upon to simply read ones that have already been written, so as long as you really relate to the poem.
+It’s always fun to write your own pieces.
+It’s in no way frowned upon to simply read poems that have already been written, so as long as you really relate to them.
 If you do decide to write your own, be sure to pick and choose your words carefully to keep the message positive; after all, it’s Thanksgiving!

 Here are a few examples: